SuaveIO/Suave.AspNetCore/README.md

 ## Current release information

-The current version has a dependency on [Suave 2.0.0-rc3](https://www.nuget.org/packages/Suave/2.0.0-rc3), which is not considered a stable release yet.

-Suave.AspNetCore only supports Suave's web request handling, but doesn't support Suave's web socket handling yet, which will be added in a later version.
+The current version has a dependency on [Suave 2.0.0-rc3](https://www.nuget.org/packages/Suave/2.0.0-rc3), which is not considered a stable release yet and only supports Suave's web request handling.
+Support for web sockets will come soon.

 ## Framework support